Vietnam is a massive country.

 With Sapa being relatively remote, it’s a good idea to take out a travel insurance policy in case something happens to you or your gear.
 I recommend using World Nomads as their policies are designed for adventurous travellers and cover everything from broken gear, extreme sports and hospital trips.

-If you curious more about the hill tribes during your two-week Vietnam trip book a homestay tour.
+If you’re curious about the hill tribes, book a homestay tour.

 You’ll get to stay with families from the different tribes, help prepare meals and learn about the intricacies of their culture and history in Sapa.